 “The church will never reach them if it isn’t willing to embrace them.”

 I cannot possibly cover all the concerns here.
 There is no need for that.
-Frankly, I am still processing and have more questions than I have answers in terms of figuring out what love looks like on this issue.
-The high level answers may seem clear enough, but the more practical questions about what love looks like in particular circumstances are not so easy.
+Frankly, I am still processing and have more questions than I have answers in terms of figuring out what love looks like on so many of these issues.
+The high level answers may seem clear enough (if you believe the politicians), but the more practical questions about what love looks like in particular circumstances are not so easy.
 So, the concerns behind the kinds of comments noted above may likewise be many.
 For my purposes today, I just want to address all of the concerns that might bubble up out of our need to be popular.
 While I will grant you the possibility that any of the concerns listed above may come from a better, healthier place than that, I know you will grant me the likelihood that ANY of them could likewise come from our own need to be liked or respected or socially influential or politically favored or popular.
 To the extent that is true, shame on us.

 As I read scripture, I have lots of questions about the “end times”, but one notion seems clear to me.
-We (God’s people, i.e., His church, i.e., the “Bride of Christ”) will be hated and persecuted and marginalized and ostracized by the world around us.
+We (God’s people, i.e., His church, i.e., the “Bride of Christ”) will be hated and persecuted and marginalized and ostracized by the world around us…and it will be increasingly so as we move forward through time.
 That is not quite where the church in America finds herself today, but it is where we are headed according to scripture (and it is already very much that way in so many places around the world).
 So, can we please stop acting so shocked and dismayed when events actually turn us in that direction?
 We probably WILL lose tax exempt status at some point.
 And we will be the minority at some point.
 And we will lose all political power at some point.
 And we will no longer be popular.
 And that, my brothers and sisters, is when Jesus’ vision for us as a people finally comes to fruition and the amazing stuff starts happening.
 I am so looking forward to that!